auth0/docs/articles/integrations/aws/sso.md

 ## Complete AWS Configuration

 Return to the AWS SSO page you left open during the first section, and upload the metadata file you downloaded and saved in the previous section.
-Review and Confirm that you ae changing the identity source.
+Review and Confirm that you are changing the identity source.

 ## Create an AWS IAM Role